 Over the next several years, the stock went up and down, sometimes significantly -- but I held on.
 It mostly went up, and it split and split.
 I remember checking my portfolio regularly -- several times a day! -- to see how rich I was becoming.
 Near the stock's peak, I had a 70-bagger!
 My $3,000 investment had turned into $210,000.
 If it doubled in value only twice more, I'd be (almost) a millionaire!
 All from a measly $3,000 investment.

 Did I sell shares along the ride up?
 No. (Some of us don't know when to cut our losses.)
 Did I sell at least some near the top, when my mom told me to?
 Nope.
 (That strange thudding sound you hear is me banging my head on my desk.
 The silence is my mom, biting her tongue.)
 I held on.

 AOL merged with Time Warner in 2001, and for years after that, the stock struggled.
-I remember when shares were priced in the $70s, but it's a fuzzy memory.
-They spent years below $20 until relatively recently, and recently they've been in the single digits.
-I did sell a big chunk of my shares -- in the teens -- when I needed money for a down payment on my house.
+I remember when shares were priced in the $70s (that would be north of $200 now, after a recent 1-for-3 reverse stock split), but it's a fuzzy memory.
+They spent years below $20 ($60, split-adjusted) until relatively recently, and even more recently they drifted much lower.
+I did sell a big chunk of my shares a few years ago, when I needed money for a down payment on my house.
 And I finally got smart -- I sold more shares to diversify into other stocks instead of holding a big chunk of my net worth in a company in which I no longer had faith.